Best Home Security System with Cameras

 Monitoring

 Frontpoint still requires every customer to invest in a monitoring plan, but it recently rolled out some more affordable options.
-You can still go with the Ultimate Monitoring plan, which includes 24/7 professional monitoring of entry sensors, motion detectors, and environmental detectors.
-That plan also includes app control of your entire system and several powerful home automation features.
-That plan costs $49.99 per month.
+You can still opt for the Ultimate Monitoring plan, which includes full video features and 24/7 professional monitoring, for $49.99 per month.

 For five dollars less each month, you can purchase the new Interactive Monitoring plan.
 It includes all the same features as the Ultimate Monitoring plan, with one exception.
 You don’t get access to live video or video analytics.